Am I able to get a Personal Reader Grant?

 Who can apply?

-Personal Reader Grants are not available to people who work in the public sector (for national or local government, State agencies, the HSE, etc.) This is because public sector employers are already required to meet your needs as a member of staff with a disability.
+Personal Reader Grants are not available to people who work in the public sector (for national or local government, State agencies, the HSE, etc.) This is because public sector employers are already required to meet your needs as a member of staff with a disability, so they should be able to request a personal reader.

 Anyone else who is finding it difficult to read at work due to a visual impairment or blindness can apply for a Personal Reader Grant.
 You don’t have to be registered as blind, and it doesn’t matter how much you’re earning in work.
 You can apply directly as an employee or your boss can apply on your behalf.